Nature Maturity and Readiness Assessment

 Implementation & delivery

-Implements concrete measures to avoid and reduce priority impact drivers, and to restore or regenerate nature where relevant, supported by implementation plans, resourcing, and performance tracking.
+Implements concrete measures to avoid and reduce priority impact drivers, and to restore or regenerate nature where relevant, supported by implementation plans, resourcing, performance tracking, and alignment of financial decisions with nature priorities.

-To what extent is your organization implementing concrete measures to avoid and reduce priority impact drivers and to restore or regenerate nature where relevant, supported by clear plans, resourcing, and performance tracking?
+To what extent is your organization implementing concrete measures to avoid and reduce priority impact drivers and to restore or regenerate nature where relevant, supported by clear plans, resourcing, performance tracking, and nature-aligned financial decision-making?

 8